ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

   - Use "referral glue" on the assumption that other types of glue may be defined in the future.
   - Added Operational Considerations section.
   - Note many current implementations set TC=1 only when no glue RRs fit.
 New requirements may lead to more truncation and TCP.
+  - Sibling glue can be optional.
+Only require TC=1 when all in-domain glue RRs don't fit.

 {backmatter}